Skip to main content

 Our research

 Forest Research has been assessing the impact of various Phytophthora species, including P. ramorum, P. kernoviae and P. lateralis.
-Our research has aimed to:
+Our research aimed to:

 • diagnose and detect Phytophthora pathogens;